-High School District 214 is scaling up its remote learning to start the 2020-2021 academic year, following public health guidance to create a new plan that offers e-learning for the majority of its 12,000 students while also opening school to the system’s most in-need.
+High School District 214 has scaled up its remote learning to start the 2020-2021 academic year, following public health guidance to create a new plan that offers e-learning for the majority its 12,000 students while also focusing on eventually opening the school to increasing numbers of in-need students.

-Though this plan differs from the original draft presented in July (viewable below), it reflects our focus on safety for staff and students.
+Though our latest plan differs from the original draft presented in July (viewable below), it reflects our focus on safety for staff and students.
+It also continues to evolve as new guidance is provided.

 We are in this together as we adjust to the “next normal,” aware that there will be continued adjustments along the way.
 We will take it one day, one week and one month at a time.